What is a Holographic Will?

 Testamentary capacity means the testator must be of sound mind.
 Testamentary intent means the Testator intended to make a writing that specifies who will receive his property after he dies.

-Texas Volunteer Lawyers have published a guide for individuals who want to create a holographic will, which you can access by clicking the link.
+Texas Volunteer Lawyers have published a do-it-yourself guide for individuals who want to create a holographic will, which you can access by clicking the link.
 It even includes a checklist to ensure the holographic will you prepare meets all necessary legal requirements.

 Do Holographic Wills Expire?